Skip to main content

 Moss thrives on roofs with acidic runoff from close trees or pollutants.
 Bird droppings, acidic rainwater, and airborne pollutants decrease the pH level of the roof surface.
 The habitat for moss growth will be ideal.

 North-facing roofs receive less sunlight and trap moisture longer than south-facing roofs.
 Therefore, they are more vulnerable to moss infestation.
-Low-slop or flat roofs may collect water easier and stagnant areas cause moss growth.
+Low-slope or flat roofs may collect water easier and stagnant areas cause moss growth.

-Some roofing materials (asphalt shingles, wood shakes, etc) offer organic substrate that moss will thrive on.
+Some roofing materials (asphalt shingles, wood shakes, etc.) offer organic substrate that moss will thrive on.
 Porous and textured surfaces favour moss rooting and spreading.
 Also, aged or poorly maintained roofing materials develop cracks, crevices, and gaps that trap moisture and help moss grow.

 The consequences of moss growth on roofs can be serious: